nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/bulk-action-framework/bulk-actions-directory.md

 ```
 {{! /multiexcerpt}}

-To allow enhanced performances, 2 optional parameters can be passed to the SetPropertiesAction :
+To allow enhanced performances, 2 optional parameters can be passed to the `SetPropertiesAction`:

-- "disableAuditLogger", from NXAuditEventsService.DISABLE_AUDIT_LOGGER, disables audit logging and is meant to be used with `true` and is `false`by default
+- `disableAuditLogger`, from NXAuditEventsService.DISABLE_AUDIT_LOGGER, disables audit logging and is meant to be used with `true` and is `false` by default.
-- "VersioningOption", from VersioningService.VERSIONING_OPTION, disables auto versioning and is meant to be used with "NONE"
+- `VersioningOption`, from VersioningService.VERSIONING_OPTION, disables auto versioning and is meant to be used with `NONE`.

-For example :
+For example:
 ```
 BulkCommand command = new BulkCommand.Builder(SetPropertiesAction.ACTION_NAME, "SELECT * from Document")
         .repository("default")